Visiting Zion in April

 Benefits of Visiting Zion in April

 The biggest benefit of visiting Zion in April is the breathtaking scenery.
-The classic red, pink and cream rocks of Zion, contrasted against the lush green cottonwoods, junipers, grasses and other plants.
+The classic red, pink, and cream rocks of Zion contrasted against the lush green cottonwoods, junipers, grasses, and other plants is simply stunning.
 As the snow melts at high elevation, the Virgin River is fed with clean, aqua blue water, creating another beautiful contrast in the valley.
+Early wildflowers pop out in the spring and make for beautiful colors in the canyon as well.
 It is truly breathtaking in Zion in the spring.
 The lighting of early spring can create marvelous sunrises and sunsets, and is a great time of year for photography.
+Wildlife is also out and about more in April than it has been earlier in the year.
+Reptiles, amphibians, and small mammals will be out and more active as well as some of the larger animals being willing to spend more energy on play instead of conserving it for warmth.
+It is calving season for mule deer in the park, so keep your eyes peeled for fawns and other young ones.

 Drawbacks of Visiting in APril